 The amount of compensation and benefits payable to each named executive officer in various termination and change in control situations, as described above under "-Narrative Disclosure to Summary Compensation Table-Involuntary Termination of Employment" and "-Narrative Disclosure to Summary Compensation Table-Covered Transaction, has been estimated in the tables below.
+The tables below do not include the values of any amounts that a named executive officer may receive under the Deferred Plan as a result of a termination of employment or a change in control, as all amounts under the Deferred Plan are fully vested benefits.

-The value of the option, RSU, and PSU vesting acceleration was calculated for each of the tables below based on the assumption that the change in control and executive's employment termination occurred on December 31, 2020.
-The closing price of our common stock on The Nasdag Global Select Market as of December 31, 2020, the last trading day of 2020, was \$138.43, which was used as the value of our common stock in the change in control.
-The value of the option vesting acceleration was calculated by multiplying the number of unvested option shares subject to vesting acceleration as of December 31, 2020 by the difference between the closing price of our common stock as of December 31, 2020 and the exercise price for such unvested option shares.
-No value is attributed to unvested options subject to acceleration which have exercise prices above the closing market price of our common stock as of December 31, 2020.
-The value of the RSU and PSU vesting acceleration was calculated by multiplying the number of unvested RSUs and PSUs (with respect to the PSUs, based on target level of performance) subject to vesting acceleration as of December 31, 2020 by the closing price of our common stock as of December 31, 2020.
+The value of the option, RSU, and PSU vesting acceleration was calculated for each of the tables below based on the assumption that the change in control and executive's employment termination occurred on December 31, 2021.
+The closing price of our common stock on The Nasdaq Global Select Market as of December 31, 2021, the last trading day of 2021, was \$84.09, which was used as the value of our common stock for purposes of the following tables.
+The value of the option vesting acceleration was calculated by multiplying the number of unvested option shares subject to vesting acceleration as of December 31, 2021 by the difference between the closing price of our common stock as of December 31, 2021 and the exercise price for such unvested option shares.
+No value is attributed to unvested options subject to acceleration which have exercise prices above the closing market price of our common stock as of December 31, 2021.
+The value of the RSU and PSU vesting acceleration was calculated by multiplying the number of unvested RSUs, earned but unvested PSUs and unearned PSUs (based on an assumed target level of performance) subject to vesting acceleration as of December 31, 2021 by the closing price of our common stock as of December 31, 2021